Cartagena - Colombia

 JOURNEY THROUGH COLONIAL HISTORY

-More than 400 years of history surround the walls of the Cloister of Santa Teresa.
+More than 400 years of history surround the Cloister of Santa Teresa walls.

 When Cartagena de Indias, the port of entry to the West Indies, left behind the bahareque structures to gradually become one of the most important port cities of the colonies, Doña María de Barros y Montalvo offered her wealth to erect a convent where spend your last years.
 On March 24, 1609, the founding act was signed.
 She wanted the wealthy widow of the society to leave as an inheritance the first cloister of Reformed Carmelite sisters, according to the conservative regulations of Blessed Teresa of Jesus.
 And so it was, until the convent succumbed in 1861 when it was expropriated, to be definitively abolished in 1863.

 The Crown granted authorization by Decree of December 15, 1606.
 The nuncio of His Holiness in Madrid communicated the papal approval in 1610, so that, shortly after, the widow who wanted to guarantee the spiritual life of her relatives, took the habits and he requested admission to all the women in his family who wished to enter.
 The doors of the convent were opened for young Spanish women: "the Spanish of the nation ...," "clean of every race suspected of our Catholic faith ...," "virtuous of good reputation and opinion," with the exception of some members of his family of mulatto origin.

 The entire inheritance of Doña María was used to meet the needs of the convent: its construction and its maintenance for several years after she passed away.
 The beautiful colonial building that today houses the exquisite CHARLESTON SANTA TERESA HOTEL was the scene of the most representative history of Cartagena.